cbare/cbare.github.io/_drafts/dev_careers.md

 - How much autonomy will I have?
 - What happens between a 1-line change and production?
 - Will I have direct access to stakeholders, especially end users.
-- Suuport for learning and career goals
+- Support for learning and career goals

+- Ask what the 6-month goals are and success criteria for those goals.
+Ask recruiters who to ask that question.
+- Ask non-technical interviewers how they feel about working with the engineering org.

 ### How to spot toxicity